 - In a large bowl whisk egg yolks, sugar, and salt together, long enough to dissolve the sugar and yolks are a light golden color.

 - Slowly add hot milk mixture to egg mixture while whisking.
 This can also be done in the bowl of a stand mixture set to stir.
-Return mixture into saucepan over low heat, continually stirring until mixture starts to thicken.
-Strain through a fine mesh strainer and chill immediately over ice bath.
+Return mixture in to a saucepan over low heat, continually stirring until mixture starts to thicken.
+Strain through a fine mesh strainer and chill immediately over an ice bath.

 - Churn in a 2 qt ice cream machine according to manufacture instructions.